Robert E. Freer: Personal life and death

-Freer married three times, first – on October 28, 1919, in Newport, Kentucky – to Hazel Louise Davis (maiden; 1898–1975).
-He then married – on 11 Apr 1925, in Marion County, Ohio – Olive Roberts (maiden; 1898–1973).
-Freer then married – on September 7, 1939, in McConnellsburg, Pennsylvania – Alice Elizabeth Barry (maiden; 1905–1979), and adopted her two daughters and one son from her prior marriage to Harold Wadsworth Sullivan (1896–1969), former Assistant Attorney General for Massachusetts.
-Together, he and Alice had a son.
-Alice's father, Edward P. Barry, had been Lieutenant Governor of Massachusetts. with whom he had two sons and two daughters.
-Alice, in 1933, earned a law degree from the Portia Law School in Boston.
+Freer married three times.
+On October 28, 1919, he married Hazel Louise Davis (1898–1975) in Newport, Kentucky.
+On April 11, 1925, he married Olive Roberts (1898–1973) in Marion County, Ohio.
+Finally, on September 7, 1939, he married Alice Elizabeth Barry (1905–1979) in McConnellsburg, Pennsylvania.
+Her father, Edward P. Barry, had been Lieutenant Governor of Massachusetts; she had earned a law degree from the Portia Law School in Boston in 1933.
+Freer adopted her two daughters and one son from her prior marriage to Harold Wadsworth Sullivan (1896–1969), former Assistant Attorney General for Massachusetts.
+He and Alice then had a son.

 Freer died of multiple myeloma at the age of 66, and was interred at Arlington National Cemetery.